 Many believe that foreign investors perform better due their extensive liquidity, knowledge, experience, and expertise.
 Kamesaka and Wang (2004), using data from Indonesian stock market through 1996-2000, found that foreign investors buy stocks at better timing compared with domestic investors before the crisis period.
 However, Dvorak (2005) using data from the same market after the crisis period found that domestic investors earn higher profit than foreign investors.
 He argued that foreign investors are less patient in initiating and exercising their investment, that causing higher in bid and spread cost.
-In addition, domestic investors might be supplied with internal information that is not reachable by foreign investors.
-Brennan and Cao (1997) noted that such asymmetric information leads foreign investors to depend on previous market returns when investing in the emerging market.
+In addition, domestic investors might be supplied with internal information that is not reachable by foreign investors to depend on previous market returns when investing in the emerging market.
 Investor's sophistication and trading experience totally eliminate the reluctance to realize losses.
 On the other hand, sophistication and trading experience reduce the propensity to realize gains by 37 per cent (Feng and Seasholes, 2005).